 - Tested incognito + multiple browsers

-- Tested on clean residential network
+- Tested on a clean residential / mobile-data network

-- Cleared all cookies
+- Cleared all chatgpt.com and auth.openai.com cookies

 Could you investigate?